bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 ## Managing Java versions

 By default, every Bitrise stack comes with Java 8 pre-installed and ready to use.
 For now, if you do not switch to another version, your build will use Java 8.
-However, we recommend switching to Java 11: it should give you better performance, and Java 8 will be removed entirely at some point in the future.
-Use the older version only if you absolutely must: for example, if your app uses an older tool or dependency.
+However, we recommend switching to Java 11 as the latest Android tools require it: for example, the Gradle 7.0 plugin will not work with older Java versions.

+{% include message_box.html type="warning" title="Java 11 to become the default version" content="From September 6, Java 11 will replace Java 8 as the default Java version on all Bitrise stacks.
+You will still be able to use Java 8 by switching back to it with a Script Step in your Workflow."%}

 Java 11 is also available on every stack type, though the process of switching to Java 11 is slightly different on our Ubuntu-based stacks compared to the macOS-based stacks.